santtu/santtu.github.io/_posts/2013-07-10-one-viewpoint-on-cloud.md

 ### When cloud computing comes around

 You're a startup.
 You need IT service.
-You got to a cloud provider.
+You go to a cloud provider.
 They give you just one deal, the same deal everybody gets.
 You can't negotiate — it's either the cloud way, or get a TARDIS and go back 10 years (previous chapter).